norshtein/open-service-broker-azure/docs/disaster-recovery/cosmosdb.md

    cf create-service azure-cosmosdb-sql-database-registered database demo-registered-db -c '{"accountName": "7f5d760c-868b-4ae9-bf0d-9c413a4cccc1", "databaseName": "61354ee5-a5db-4afc-ac52-fc3e1057dbc6"}'
    ```

-   For detailed information of `*-registered` services, see [here](./modules/cosmos.md).
+   For detailed information of `*-registered` services, see [here](./modules/cosmosdb.md).

 ## Steps for recovering from an outage

-### Steps for recovering from an outage of Cosmos write region
+### Steps for recovering from an outage of CosmosDB database account write region

 #### 1. Do manual Failover

 If you have set `autoFailoverEnabled` to `enabled` in provision or update, skip this step.

-Open Azure portal and find the cosmos account of your instance,  follow [this doc](https://docs.microsoft.com/en-us/azure/cosmos-db/regional-failover#ManualFailovers) to do manual failover.
+Open Azure portal and find the CosmosDB database account of your instance,  follow [this doc](https://docs.microsoft.com/en-us/azure/cosmos-db/regional-failover#ManualFailovers) to do manual failover.

 #### 2. Change the source code of your application